id-studiolab/Connected-Interaction-Kit/docs/components/time-of-flight-distance-sensor/time-of-flight-distance-sensor.md

 {: .warning }
 If following this tutorial with a microcontroller other than the one included in the Connected Interaction Kit, make sure it uses 3.3V logic.
 The XSHUT pin of the sensor cannot handle 5V logic and would need [level shifting](https://www.kiwi-electronics.com/en/4-channel-i2c-safe-bi-directional-logic-level-converter-bss138-837) to work with 5V microcontrollers.

-The **I²C** connectors on the BitsyExpander board all share the same two digital pins (**SCL** and **SDA**), as [I²C](../../glossary/glossary) is a communication protocol that enables multiple components to share the same so-called I²C bus.
+The **I²C** connectors on the Expander board all share the same two digital pins (**SCL** and **SDA**), as [I²C](../../glossary/glossary) is a communication protocol that enables multiple components to share the same so-called I²C bus.
 To organize communication, each device on the bus must have a unique address.
 Typically, unique addresses are assigned by default to different components.
 However, if you need to use multiple identical parts, they will all have the same default address, causing a conflict.

 <img src="assets/Dual_VL53L0X_ToF_nocable.png" alt="Time of Flight Sensor Version 2"/>